oracle/weblogic-deploy-tooling/documentation/2.0/content/userguide/target_env.md

     - clusterName: other-cluster
       replicas: 6
 ```
-These fields would override the values in the output file, and the file would be rewritten with the revised values.
+These fields will override the values in the output file, and the file would be rewritten with the revised values.
 List values in the model will be combined with existing values in the output file.
 For example, if `my-cluster` was in the original output file, the model content for `my-cluster` would be merged with it, overriding the `replicas` value.
 If `my-cluster` was not in the original output file, it would be added to the list of clusters.

 ### Target environment configuration files